ksssr801/turo-card-app/README.md

 > Steps to install and run the app:

  1. Download zip file.
- 2. After unzipping, go to travelopia-app-main folder.
+ 2. After unzipping, go to turo-card-app folder.
  3. Execute command `npm i` to install dependencies.
  4. Then, execute `npm start` to start the app.
  5. Access the url: [Turo-Card-App](http://127.0.0.1:3000)